Antelope Canyon Arizona Tours are a Must Do

-When visiting Arizona, do not miss visiting Antelope Canyon.
+When visiting Arizona, do not miss taking an Antelope Canyon tour.
 Antelope Canyon is located near Page, Arizona.
 It is the most beautiful, natural slot canyon in the world.
 The canyon is shaped by the wind and water over millions of years and now we can enjoy nature’s handiwork today.
 The canyon really lights up near midday when the sun is high overhead.
 Many structures become visible in the sandstone and when the light shines on the beautiful layers, it is a sight to behold.

 There are three canyons that you can visit: Upper Antelope Canyon, Lower Antelope Canyon and Canyon X. The Upper Canyon is basically at ground level and the more popular destination.
 Lower Antelope Canyon goes deeper into the ground, so getting inside the canyon requires stairs and ladder systems.
 Canyon X is a lesser-known section of Antelope Canyon and is located on private land.